-- 8. The procurement process should be planned and implemented to ensure that: - 8.1 Goods, equipment and services are procured as required on terms that are economically favourable to the CARICOM Secretariat. - 8.2 Purchase Orders and procurement contracts are structured to promote efficient administration at all levels. - 8.3 All procurement activity is documented in a manner that will ensure adequate control for: - the procurement requirements - ensuring easy accessing of information - identification and selection of vendors - effective auditing. - 8.4 All purchase requests are routed through the Procurement Sub-Programme so that persons not vested with the delegated authority stated in this document are not involved in any purchasing activities on behalf of the CARICOM Secretariat. - 8.5 The CARICOM Secretariat is provided with a supply of necessary goods and services on a timely basis, thereby increasing efficiency. - 8.6 Products and services purchased meet the CARICOM Secretariat's required standards and specifications. - 8.7 Operating and capital expenditure is optimised. - 8.8 Penalty charges for late payments are avoided. - 8.9 The best price, quality and delivery time available in the market place for goods, equipment and services are obtained.
+- Respect obligations required for the conduct of good business practices. - 8.
+The procurement process should be planned and implemented to ensure that: - 8.1 Goods, equipment and services are procured as required on terms that are economically favourable to the CARICOM Secretariat. - 8.2 Purchase Orders and procurement contracts are structured to promote efficient administration at all levels. - 8.3 All procurement activity is documented in a manner that will ensure adequate control for: - the procurement requirements - ensuring easy accessing of information - identification and selection ofvendors - effective auditing. - 8.4 All purchase requests are routed through the Procurement Sub-Programme so that persons not vested with the delegated authority stated in this document are not involved in any purchasing activities on behalf of the CARICOM Secretariat. - 8.5 The CARICOM Secretariat is provided with a supply of necessary goods and services on a timely basis, thereby increasing efficiency. - 8.6 Products and services purchased meet the CARICOM Secretariat's required standards and specifications. - 8.7 Operating and capital expenditure is optimised. - 8.8 Penalty charges for late payments are avoided. - 8.9 The best price, quality and delivery time available in the market place for goods, equipment and services are obtained.